-The last few years have seen the increasing usage of competency-based curriculum in higher education.
+The last few years have seen the increasing usage of competency-based training curriculum in higher education.
 This is largely due to its innovative approach and being a self-paced, mastery-oriented program that leverages technology to a great extent.

-Apart from offering an alternative to traditional courses (whether held in-person or online), competency-based curriculum (CBC) allows students to master and demonstrate competency in various tasks and skills to complete courses.
+Apart from offering an alternative to traditional courses (whether held in-person or online), competency-based learning curriculum allows students to master and demonstrate competency in various tasks and skills to complete courses.
 Although the model has many potentials, it does come with certain challenges and flaws that need to be overcome to make it a viable education model.

-In this blog, we will explore the key challenges that higher education institutions face while implementing a competency-based curriculum.
+In this blog, we will explore the key challenges that higher education institutions face while implementing a competency-based training curriculum.

 A competency-based curriculum focuses on targeted learning processes that identifies specific competencies or skills in students.
 This enables learners to develop mastery of each of these competencies or skills at their own pace.